-As part of the fees for lead managing the Offer, the Company is to grant the Lead Manager, or its nominees, a total of 10,946,488 Shares under this Prospectus on the terms set out in the Lead Manager Agreement.
+As part of the fees for lead managing the Offer, the Company is to grant the Lead Manager, or its nominees, a total of 10,946,488 Shares under this Prospectus.
 The Lead Manager and its nominees will be separately advised of the application process for the Lead Manager Offer.

-7.7 NSX Listing, registers and holding statements
+7.7 NSX LISTING, REGISTERS AND HOLDING STATEMENTS